Testsuite configuration reference Beta

 |

-This document is a reference for the CircleCI Smarter Testing testsuite configuration keys that are used in the .circleci/test-suites.yml file.
+This document is a reference for the CircleCI Smarter Testing test suite configuration keys used in the .circleci/test-suites.yml file.

 name